felixbuchholz/dataviz-thesis-class/writing/thesis/thesis.md

 #### Problem: Welfare cliff

 The welfare trap describes the problem that in current welfare systems there are cliff effects when recipients are able to improve their earnings situation (market income) beyond certain thresholds they suddenly become ineligible for a benefits resulting in a drop of their net income.
-It is regarded a problem by advocates and critics of a UBI all over the spectrum[**TODO:references:Cato,**] and different government levels have issued reports on this problem [**TODO:ref:Pennsylvania,Illinois,Massachusetts,CBO**].
+It is regarded a problem by advocates and critics of a UBI all over the spectrum[**TODO:references:Cato,**] and different state governments have issued reports on this problem [**TODO:ref:Pennsylvania,Illinois,Massachusetts,CBO**].
 While some people argue that it puts unnecessary burden on people trying to sustain a living on their own and use the welfare trap to refute the argument of the lazy poor, others that tend to regard social welfare as an undesirable disincentive to work, denounce the fact that somebody earning more (“working harder”) should be worse off than someone earning less.

-- Todo:
 - Pennsylvania etc. (Complexity of the benefit calculation vs simple formula)

 - Don’t forget bureaucracy (it’s for libertarians and egalitarians)
 - From a designer’s point of view:
   - Trying to omit the deserving / undeserving argument, although it’s not really possible
   - Lowest obstacle, barrier
 - Note: Friedman argues for his plan with the alleviation of poverty, but that point is stronger with Widerquist

 #### Solution: A simple NIT scheme, replacing welfare